Copaiba, CBD Oil, & Pain Relief

 THC is the party of the cannabis plant, and what makes it "special" is its stimulation of your CB1 receptors (the high).

-CBD (like in CBD oil) is also derived from cannabis, and provides the soothing benefits without the psychoactive component of THC.
+CBD (like in CBD oil) is derived from marijuana or hemp (both part of the cannabis family), providing the soothing benefits without the psychoactive component of THC.
 Many people in the chronic illness community use CBD oil to reduce pain and curb anxious feelings, and reap the benefits of cannabis while being able to work and drive without being... well, stoned.

 BCP is a natural compound found in many plants (black pepper, clove, copaiba), that only interacts with your CB2 receptor–all relaxation, no high, completely legal everywhere.
 While black pepper and clove oil contain lower concentrations of BCP, copaiba contains a whopping 55% BCP–one drop is extremely powerful!

-To wrap this up and circle back to my experience, two drops of Copaiba Oil combined with a squeeze (tsp) of fractionated coconut oil applied to my neck was all I needed.
+To circle back to practical application, two drops of copaiba oil (BCP) combined with a squeeze (1/2 tsp) of fractionated coconut oil applied to my sore neck was all I needed.

-The price per drop of copaiba oil is 14 cents
+The price per drop of copaiba oil (BCP) is 14 cents

 Each bottle contains 250 drops... so that will last you a while!